nofusscomputing/website/pages/articles/2015/choose_internet_service.md

 - "**Unlimited Packages"** Some ISPs do offer "unlimited packages".
 Please read the fine print so you can get the definition of unlimited as sometimes unlimited does not exactly mean unlimited.
 Some ISPs have been know to use peak and off-peak times, during peak you will have a quota and off peak is “unlimited”.
 A big consideration for unlimited or large packages with lower download speeds is calculating what you could actually download in that billing period.
 This is a simple task and would use the following formula.

-    (Billing Period Days x seconds in day) × max download speed in bits ÷ 8 = max bytes for period
+    > (Billing Period Days x seconds in day) × max download speed in bits ÷ 8 = max bytes for period

-    Example:
+    >Example:
+    >

-    - Billing Period days = 30
+    >- Billing Period days = 30

-    - Second in one day = 86,400
+    >- Second in one day = 86,400

-    - Max download speed = 22,000,000
+    >- Max download speed = 22,000,000

-    - ( 30 x 86,400 ) × 22,000,000 ÷ 8 = 7,128,000,000,000Bytes or 7.128TB
+    >- ( 30 x 86,400 ) × 22,000,000 ÷ 8 = 7,128,000,000,000Bytes or 7.128TB

-    So with the example above a package with a quota above 7.128TB with a download speed of 22mb would be a waste of money.
+    >So with the example above a package with a quota above 7.128TB with a download speed of 22mb would be a waste of money.

 - **Bundled Items** We have all seen and heard of them.

   - "Select our Internet Package for $120 a month and we will give you a telephone with free calls, 200gb of download and if you sign up for a 24month contract we will throw in a free iPad"

   - With the exception of a modem-if you don't have one; be very careful of falling into this trap.
 These “Bundled Packages” are plain and simply designed to get your business.
 Believe me when I say you can get all of this for a hell of a lot cheaper.
 Again <u>READ THE FINE PRINT</u> and calculate the cost of the whole contract period including any hidden fees and you will find that these are quite expensive packages.
 A simple way to test these packages is how much is thrown in, the more free stuff that is included outside of the Internet package, then the more desperate they are for your business.
 Listen to your gut and the age old saying "If it's too good to be true, than it probably is".
 Once in my life time I have seen one of these packages and it was too good to be true, but turned out to actually be worth while in the long run, again this was more than likely a “once in a lifetime good package”

 - **Naked ADSL** works exactly the same as normal ADSL Internet but you don’t have to pay for the phone line as it is included in the “Naked ADSL package” if you don’t use the telephone much or you are utilizing VOIP choosing one of these packages can save you some money.
 Like ADSL this is only available in certain areas, Please confirm with your ISP for availability.

 - **Support** It's common practice for ISPs to outsource the first stage of customer support.
 This problem is a plague that needs to be truncated from the IT((Information Technology)) industry.
 Why?
 9 times out of 10 the person on the other end of the phone either does not have a good grasp on our native language or has an accent that is so thick you can not understand them, which makes it very difficult for the hearing impaired.
 When this occurs the assistance you called for doesn't happen, and is escalated to someone else in the chain who may or may not be able to help you.
 In the end you are stuck with no internet and built up frustration from a 1:30h phone call.